marikohemmingsen/2020-11-16-Google-Spreadsheet/README.md

 Here are the button behaviours:

-1) Enter a value in the ID cell in the data entry sheet then press the "Fetch" button, the data of the same ID will be copied from the database sheet.
+1）Enter a value in the ID cell in the data entry sheet then press the "Fetch" button, the data of the same ID will be copied from the database sheet.

 2）Enter a value in the ID cell in the data entry sheet then press the "Delete" button, the data of the same ID will be deleted from the database sheet.